STEPS IN THE NOMINATION PROCESS – STUDENT

 Computing your GPA:

-For the 2023 competition, report your GPA through at least the Spring term of 2022.
-If your GPA for the Fall term of 2022 is available prior to your nomination, please include these grades in the calculation of your GPA.
-To be eligible, you must have at least a 3.0 GPA through the term you report (based on a 4.0 scale).
+For the 2024 competition, report your GPA through at least the Spring term of 2023.
+If your GPA for the fall term of 2023 is available prior to your January 2024 nomination submission, please include these grades in the calculation of your GPA.
+To be eligible, you must have at least a 3.0 GPA through the term you report (Based on a 4.0 scale).

 Review the Research Essay materials in the “Developing the Research Essay.”